vbuterin/blog/posts/metcalfe.md

 [title]: <> (A Note on Metcalfe's Law, Externalities and Ecosystem Splits)
 [pandoc]: <> (--mathjax)

-# A Note on Metcalfe's Law, Externalities and Ecosystem Splits

 Looks like it's blockchain split season [again](http://bitcoincash.org/).
 For background of various people discussing the topic, and whether such splits are good or bad: